Kalyzee/kast-xblock/README.md

 # Authors

-Ludovic Bougerra and Anthony Gross for the development, Guillaume LAURIE for communication.
+Ludovic Bouguerra and Anthony Gross for the development, Guillaume LAURIE for communication.
 All sponsored by the Massilia's EDTech startup Kalyzée.

 # Licensing